The Estate of Rozelle is a beautiful estate that was gifted to the public in 1968

 ornamental ponds, to produce a rich and varied landscape for all visitors.

-Rozelle is often used for a variety of sporting events throughout the year and is
+Rozelle is often used for a variety of events and festival throughout the year.

 Robert Hamilton of Bourtreehill purchased the land on which the Estate is situated